ohpyupi/study.security-plus/security-basics.md

 ### Misc.
 * Banner
   * Describes a text message containing system information details after connecting to a service on a server
+* Sandboxing
+  * A mechanism for safe execution of untested code or untrusted applications